Skip to content

 What Are f-strings?

-Instead of building strings manually or using .format(), f-strings let you include variables, function calls, or calculations inline — which makes the code much easier to read and maintain.
+Rather than constructing strings by hand or with .format(), f-strings allow you to insert variables, function calls, or math inline — making the code much more readable and maintainable.

 Why I Prefer f-strings